Because mortality will affect everyone at some point and yet people find it almost impossible to talk about.

 Address the stigma

-For those who have not yet encountered death in their lives, they will discover ways to respond to their friends who have been bereaved.
+For those who have not yet encountered death in their lives, it is hoped they will discover ways to respond to their friends who have been bereaved.
 In the future, this knowledge will enable them to offer support to colleagues, friends and relatives.

-For young people who have been affected by death already in their lives, it is hoped that it will help them to feel less isolated and to realise they are not alone.
+For young people who have been affected by death already in their lives, it is hoped it will help to reduce loneliness and feelings of isolation.

-the subject it seeks to help build resilience and prevent the development of mental health issues and complications which
+Reduce the development of mental health issues and complications

 REGISTER YOUR SCHOOL

-Two launch schools pilot Project Eileen this Autumn Term, after which it will become available to secondary schools across the UK.
+The second pilot begins January 2021 after which it will become available to secondary schools across the UK.

 Register your school in advance to have access to all the material as soon as it goes live.